Healthdirect Free Australian health advice you can count on.

 Penile injuries

-The penis can also be injured if a tight ring or stiff object is placed around the penis and blocks blood flow.
+You can also injure your penis if you put a tight ring or stiff object around it, blocking blood flow.

 Skin allergies

-Sometimes contact with creams and lotions that cause a local allergic reaction can cause painful swelling.
+Sometimes, creams and lotions can cause a local allergic reaction leading to painful swelling.

 Penile fracture

-You can fracture (break) your penis if you place too much force on it while it's erect, including during sex or when masturbating.
+You can fracture (break) your penis if there is too much force on it while it's erect, such as during sex or when masturbating.
 You might hear a crack or a pop.
-As there is no bone in the penis, you can't have a broken penis the way you might have a broken leg.
-However, the soft tissue in the penis can tear, causing a bruising and pain.
+Since there is no bone in the penis, it can't break in the same way a leg can.
+However, the soft tissue in the penis can tear, causing bruising and pain.
 A fractured penis needs urgent surgery, preferably within 6 hours of the fracture.

 Peyronie's disease

 The penis can also become hard and swollen if you have Peyronie's disease.
 This condition can cause the penis to be painful, bent or less flexible.
-Peyronie's disease usually gets better on its own.
+Speak to your doctor if you have Peyronie's disease and you have pain in your penis.

 Here are some tips to help if you hurt your penis:

-• Bleeding — apply direct pressure to the site for at least 10 minutes using your fingertips.
+• Minor bleeding — Apply direct pressure to the site for at least 10 minutes using your fingertips and a cloth, gauze or dressing.

-• Swelling — Use ice pack to help relieve swelling, but don't place it directly on your skin.
-Wrap a bag of frozen peas in a cloth, such as a clean tea towel, and mould this around the swollen area.
+• Swelling — Use an ice pack to help ease swelling, but don't place it directly on your skin.
+Wrap a bag of frozen peas in a cloth and mould this around the swollen area.

 • Cuts or grazes — Cover with a clean, dry dressing or thin cotton cloth.

-• Burns — Loosely cover the area with clean cling film (plastic kitchen wrap), as a good alternative to a dressing — this is especially useful if the area has been burnt.
+• Burns — Loosely cover the area with clean cling film (plastic kitchen wrap).
+This is a good option as a dressing for burns.

 • Pain — Wear close-fitting underpants to give support to the painful area.